Woman smiling at the camera, in a park

 The result is that I already feel like I’ve a better chance of finding something suitably challenging.
 But I knew, as I left the StandOut session, that there were many personal obstacles to simply jumping back into employment.
 Still I feel eager to work through those in the coming weeks and that’s down to the Longford Trust and StandOut.
 They make an outstanding collaboration.
 If you’re a scholar, I implore you to StandOut by booking yourself on the next course!

 The next employability training course run by the Longford Trust and StandOut is being planned for the autumn.
-If you want to reserve a place, contact our Employability Manager, Abi Andrews.
+If you want to reserve a place, contact our Employability Manager.

 Homelessness and prison: a personal experience of the perverse cycle